REI Co-op Passage 2

 - The Competition

-All things considered, couples who regularly camp with a furry friend or those who prefer a roomy interior will be better off with a design like REI’s Half Dome 2 Plus (35.8 sq. ft.), but the Passage is perfectly serviceable for two (provided you don’t mind being in close quarters).
-And a final note on space: REI updated the door shape for 2020, which we consider a positive change.
-Our tester using a past-generation version of the tent found the door a bit small, but the larger D-shaped opening on the newest model makes entry and exit a bit easier.
+All things considered, couples who regularly camp with a dog or who prefer a roomy interior will be better off with a design like REI’s Half Dome SL 2+ (35.8 sq. ft.), but the Passage is perfectly serviceable for two (provided you don’t mind being in decently close quarters).
+And a final note on space: REI updated the door shape last year, which we consider a positive change.
+Our tester using a past-generation version of the tent found the door a bit small, but the larger D-shaped opening on the latest model makes entry and exit a bit easier.

-At 5 pounds 10 ounces, the REI Co-op Passage 2 won’t be mistaken for an ultralight or thru-hiking-friendly design.
+At 5 pounds 10 ounces, the REI Co-op Passage 2 is far from an ultralight design.
 For comparison, many premium backpacking options clock in closer to 4 pounds, including Nemo’s popular Dagger 2P and MSR’s Hubba Hubba NX (both 3 lbs.
 14 oz.).
 That said, these alternatives cost significantly more, use substantially thinner materials to shave weight, and don't include a footprint (which is factored into the weight).
 Closer comparisons include REI’s own Trail Hut 2 (5 lbs.
-15 oz.) and Half Dome 2 Plus (5 lbs.
-5 oz.) as well as Marmot’s Tungsten 2P ( 5 lbs.
+15 oz.) and Half Dome 2 SL 2+ (4 lbs.
+13.5 oz.) as well as Marmot’s Tungsten 2P (5 lbs.
 4 oz.).
-All in all, the Passage is perfectly manageable for new backpackers, short weekend outings, and those who only get out a few times a year, but stepping up to a lighter model is a good idea if you plan to hit the trail regularly.
+All in all, the Passage is manageable for shorter trips and those who only get out a couple times a year, but stepping up to a lighter model is a good idea if you plan to cover long distances or hit the trail regularly.

 Despite its budget-friendly price, the REI Co-op Passage 2 impressed us from a build quality perspective.
 For the floor material, REI used a robust 75-denier polyester that feels noticeably thick and was confidence-inspiring while camping in a somewhat rocky area in Colorado's Indian Peaks Wilderness (many will opt to leave the footprint at home because of this).
 The rest of the build is equally well-executed: all zippers work smoothly, the aluminum tent poles and clips feel noticeably hardwearing, and you get a generous amount of mesh along the top half of the tent for stargazing and allowing airflow.